cgrudz/DataAssimilationBenchmarks.jl/paper.md

 Data assimilation (DA) refers to techniques used to combine the data from physics-based, numerical models and real-world observations to produce an estimate for the state of a time-evolving random process and the parameters that govern its evolution [@asch2016data].
-Owing to their history in numerical weather prediction, DA systems are designed to operate in an extremely large dimension of model variables and observations, often with sequential-in-time observational data.
+Owing to their history in numerical weather prediction, full-scale DA systems are designed to operate in an extremely large dimension of model variables and observations, often with sequential-in-time observational data [@carrassi2018data].
 As a long-studied "big-data" problem, DA has benefited from the fusion of a variety of techniques, including methods from Bayesian inference, dynamical systems, numerical analysis, optimization, control theory and machine learning.
 DA techniques are widely used in many areas of geosciences, neurosciences, biology, autonomous vehicle guidance and various engineering applications requiring dynamic state estimation and control.

-# Statement of need
+The purpose of this package is to provide a research framework for the theoretical development and empirical validation of novel data assimlation techniques.

-While analytical proofs can be derived for classical methods such as the Kalman filter in linear-Gaussian dynamics, most DA techniques are designed for estimation in nonlinear, non-Gaussian models where no analytical solution may exist.
+While analytical proofs can be derived for classical methods such as the Kalman filter in linear-Gaussian dynamics [@jazwinski2007stochastic], most currently developed DA techniques are designed for estimation in nonlinear, non-Gaussian models where no analytical solution may exist.
 Similar to nonlinear optimization, DA methods, therefore, must be studied with rigorous numerical simulation in standard test-cases to demonstrate the effectiveness and computational performance of novel algorithms.
 Pursuant to proposing a novel DA method, one should likewise compare the performance of a proposed scheme with other standard methods within the same class of estimators.

+This package implements several standard data assimilation algorithms, including widely used performance modifications that are used in practice to tune these estimators.
+This software framework was written specifically to support the development and intercomparison of the novel single-iteration ensemble Kalman smoother (SIEnKS) [@grudzien2021fast].
+Details of the DA schemes, including pseudo-code for the methods and model benchmark configurations in this release of the software package, can be found in the above pricipal reference.

+# Statement of need

-Standard libraries exist for full-scale DA system research and development, e.g., the Data Assimilation Research Testbed (DART)[@anderson2009data], but there are fewer standard options for low-dimensional model demonstration and theoretical research.
+Standard libraries exist for full-scale DA system research and development, e.g., the Data Assimilation Research Testbed (DART)[@anderson2009data], but there are fewer standard options for theoretical research and algorithm development in simple test systems.
 DataAssimilationBenchmarks.jl provides one framework for studying ensemble-based filters and sequential smoothers that are commonly used in online, geoscientific prediction settings.
 Validated methods and methods in development focus on evaluating the performance and the stuctural stability of techniques over wide ranges of hyper-parameters that are commonly used to tune estimators in practice.
 Specifically, this is designed to run naively parallel experiment configurations over independent parameters such as ensemble size, static covariance inflation, observation operator / network designs that affect the estimator stability and performance.
 Templates for running naively parallel experiments using Juila's core parallelism, or using Slurm to load experiments in parallel in a queueing system are provided.
-This software framework was written to support the development and intercomparison of the novel single-iteration ensemble Kalman smoother (SIEnKS) [@grudzien2021fast], including the inter-comparison with other popular ensemble-variational, maximum-a-posteriori estimators following an ensemble Kalman filter (EnKF)-based analysis.

 ## Comparison with similar projects